Juventus FC ultras: History

 In 1993 some Drughi members who had previously been members of the Gruppo Storico Fighters decided to reform this group again.
 In the next four years they fought with Drughi, who became the leading group in La Curva Scirea of the Stadio Delle Alpi, (Note: The southern curve of the Stadio delle Alpi is known as La Curva Scirea in memory of Gaetano Scirea, former Juventus and Italian football team player.) with the result that Drughi hung their banner in the middle of La Curva Scirea while the Fighters had to put theirs to the right.

 The Caval d'Brons in Piazza San Carlo, the meeting point for Juventus fans at Turin.

 In 1997, the Fighters and Drughi, along with other groups in La Curva Scirea, merged together under the name Black And White Fighters Gruppo Storico 1977.

 During this period another supporter group, Irriducibili Vallette, gained strong influence in the Curva Nord of the stadium.
 The group was created in 1990 by a group from the Vallette neighborhood of Turin.
 They were initially highly organized, replacing Viking as the most powerful group in Curva Nord in 1998, but after many problems, Irriducibili collapsed and no longer exist.

-At the present, the Curva Sud of the stadium is the main area where the veteran supporter groups attend home matches.
+The Curva Sud of the stadium is the main area where the veteran supporter groups attend home matches.
 They are composed by the most powerful group, Drughi, as well as Viking Juve, Arditi, Nucleo 1985, 06 Clan, Noi Soli, Gruppo Marche 1993 (also knowns as GM), Bruxelles Bianconera (composed by supporters from Belgium and Luxembourg), Gruppo Homer (also knowns as GH), Assiduo Sostegno and Bravi Ragazzi (composed by former Irriducibili members).
 The Fighters group, the leading group in La Curva Nord, changed their name to Tradizione Bianconera in 2005.